jimhigson/oboe.js/README.md

 ## Rolling back on error

 [The fail function](#fail) gives a callback for when something goes wrong.
-If you started putting elements on the page then and then the connection goes down you probably want to do one of two things: make a new request or undo the changes.
+If you started putting elements on the page and the connection goes down you have a few options

+ * If the new elements you added are useful without the rest, leave them
+ * If they are useful but you need the rest, make a new request
+ * Rollback any half-done changes you made

 ``` js
 var currentPersonElement;